 What If the Area on the Other Side is Area 0?

 Now, what if instead of Area 2 we have Area 0?
-That’s an interesting scenario, because in this case, R4 will be receiving the information about 163.X.12.0/24 via type-1 LSAs from R5 and should prefer intra-area routes over inter-area all the times.
-However, things are not as easy as they seem.
-The above described transit-area optimization works in this case as well!
+That's an interesting scenario, because in this case, R4 will be receiving the information about 163.X.12.0/24 via type-1 LSAs from R5 and should prefer intra-area routes over inter-area at all times.
+However, the above described transit-area optimization works in this case as well!
 That is, R4 will look for a better path to reach the prefixes learned in router-LSAs via the inter-area LSAs in the transit area!
-The procedure only works for Area 0 intra-area prefixes, and not for any other intra-area routes, as the backbone area is the center of the star topology and thus loop free.
+The procedure only works for Area 0 intra-area prefixes, and not for any other intra-area routes.

-Here is what it looks like in real life.
-Consider the diagram below, which is the same as the previous one, with Area 2 changed to Area 0.
+Here is what it looks like in a live scenario.
+Consider the diagram below, which is the same as the previous one, just having Area 2 changed to Area 0.
 All ABRs have the capability transit turned on.

 R4#show ip route ospf